 1. Avoid Huge Amounts of Wine

 It’s best to avoid them and stick to a spirit instead.
 This is because of the carb content.
 Spirits don’t contain carbs.
 Their calories come from alcohol rather than carbs.

 As a guide, there are around 7 calories per gram of spirit.
-Wine isn’t high in carbs so a small glass (5 ounces has around 6g of carbs) or a spritzer won’t do too much Keto-diet damage – don’t overload though!
+Wine isn’t high in carbs, so a small glass (5 ounces has around 6g) or a spritzer won’t do too much keto-diet damage – don’t overload, though!

 2. Say No to Beer

-Beer is a no-go area on Keto and that’s because it’s high in carbs so it really will ruin your ketogenic diet.
+Beer is a no-go area on keto, and that’s because it’s high in carbs, so it really will ruin your ketogenic diet.
 Did you know that a pint of beer contains up to 15 grams of carbs?

 That’s more than your daily allowance?
-If you have to have a beer (maybe you’re out with the boys for a night!) then try a low-carb beer but check the ingredients.
+If you have to have a beer (maybe you’re out with the boys for a night!), try a low-carb beer but check the ingredients.
 Some low-carb beers have around 2 grams of carbs per serving.

-However, we are not saying go out and drink beer, it’s best to avoid it altogether unless you’ve been on the Keto diet for a while and you’ve seen great results.
+However, we are not saying go out and drink beer.
+It’s best to avoid it altogether unless you’ve been on the keto diet for a while and you’ve seen great results.

 3. You Can Drink Spirits – Straight

 Don’t mix your spirits unless it’s with plain soda (sugar-free).
-Drink them straight and that also means that you’ll get merry quicker so will be less likely to have more than one or two.
+Drink them straight, which means you’ll get merry quicker, so you will be less likely to have more than one or two.

-Did you know that alcohol on a Keto diet makes you more susceptible to feeling tipsy or drunk?
+Did you know that alcohol on a keto diet makes you more susceptible to feeling tipsy or drunk?
 So do go easy if you have to have an alcoholic drink.

 4. Research Your Spirits and Alcoholic Drinks

 Before you go to an event that serves alcohol, for example, that family celebration or a night out with your friends, why not do your research first?
 That way, you know exactly what the carb and sugar content is.

 For example, one spirit serving is just 1.5 ounces and has zero carbs (around 95 calories).
-If you’ve been strict while on Keto you’ve likely seen some great results and that research alone might put you off!
+If you’ve been strict while on keto, you’ve likely seen some great results, and that research alone might put you off!

 Even if it doesn’t, you will be aware of what you’re consuming and hopefully keep a lid on it.
-Remember, while vodka is fine (a small amount of this spirit occasionally), mix it with orange juice (full of calories and sugar) and you’re straight off Keto.
+Remember, while vodka is fine (a small amount of this spirit occasionally), mix it with orange juice (full of calories and sugar), and you’re straight off keto.

 Stick to straight vodka if you feel you have no alternative but to have a glass of something naughty!
 You could also order a whiskey or a Tequila shot.

 5. Alcoholic Drink Ideas for Keto

 Are you having a party?
-Need a few good Keto alcoholic drinks?
+Need a few good keto alcoholic drinks?

-Try some of these but remember, this is by no means an invitation to drink lots of them all night, then you will ruin your Keto diet!
+Try some of these but remember, this is by no means an invitation to drink lots of them all night.
+Then, you will ruin your keto diet!

-• Vodka (2oz) with soda, a dash of lime and a couple of slices of cucumber served with ice.
+- Vodka (2oz) with soda, a dash of lime, and a couple of slices of cucumber served with ice.

-• Rum, (2oz) with sparkling water (4oz) and a dash of lemon or lime served over ice.
+- Rum (2oz) with sparkling water (4oz) and a dash of lemon or lime served over ice.

-• Vodka (2oz) with fresh mint and a squeeze of lime, add soda water and crushed ice – if you need sweetener, add a quarter of a teaspoon.
+- Vodka (2oz) with fresh mint and a squeeze of lime.
+Add soda water and crushed ice – if you need sweetener, add a quarter of a teaspoon.

-• White wine spritzer (3 ounces of dry white wine) – mix with soda water and you have a relatively Keto-friendly drink.
+- White wine spritzer (3 ounces of dry white wine) – mix with soda water, and you have a relatively keto-friendly drink.